 16 Doctorate degree

-The presense of the “Not in universe” label is a good reminder that the Census Bureau did not collect education data for people under the age of three, so we set those values to missing.
+The presence of the “Not in universe” label is a good reminder that the Census Bureau did not collect education data for people under the age of three, so we set those values to missing.
 But let’s assume that no one under the age of three can possibly have a bachelor’s degree.

 A condition